Mars Tsunamis: Scientists Connect Impact Crater With 1,000-Foot-Tall Wave

 Cosmos magazine reported this week that a team led by Francois Costard, a planetary geomorphologist from the Université Paris Sud in France, believes the possible sources for one or more Mars tsunamis has been located.
 According to their research, the scientists contend that the most probable source of the tsunami, if there was but one, exists as a 60-kilometer (37-mile) impact crater that is located about a thousand kilometers (621 miles) off the boundary believed to be the shore of the region.
 However, if the sediment deposits are the result of two tsunamis, the team has found smaller craters closer to the shoreline where just a couple of asteroid impacts could have produced tsunamis capable of bearing such sedimentary loads.

 “It was a really large-scale, high speed tsunami,” Dr. Costard explained, according to the Christian Science Monitor.
-“At the very beginning, a crater of 70 kilometers [43.5 miles] in diameter was created by the impact.
-This expelled a huge volume of water, with wave propagation at 60 meters per second [134 miles per hour].
-The initial wave was about 300 meters [984 feet] in height.
+“At the very beginning, a crater of 70 kilometers (43.5 miles) in diameter was created by the impact.
+This expelled a huge volume of water, with wave propagation at 60 meters per second (134 miles per hour).
+The initial wave was about 300 meters (984 feet) in height.
 After just a few hours, that tsunami wave reached the paleo-shoreline located at a few hundred kilometers from the impact crater.”

 These tsunamis would be far higher and more voluminous than any produced on Earth, an effect of Mars’ gravity being one-third that of Earth’s.